OSMLatam/sotm-2016/es/venue.md

 ---
 layout: page
 ref: venue
-language: en
+language: es
-title: About
+title: Lugar del evento
-permalink: /about/
 ---

 The conference program will be ready after the Call for Presentations.